 My favorite tutorials:

-If you have ever had heavy bag workouts for 3 minutes, you know how tiring it is.
-And just imagine, how exhausting it is to survive in the ring for 8 or 12 rounds while you have to attack and protect yourself.
-I respect boxers for their enormous endurance, and that is one of the reasons why I started boxing.
+If you have ever punched a heavy bag for 3 minutes, you know how tiring it is.
+And just imagine how exhausting it is to survive in the ring for 8 or 12 rounds while you have to attack and protect yourself.
+I respect boxers for their enormous endurance, which is one reason I started boxing.

 So, your workout routine should include many activities that develop your endurance.
-Boxing cardio workout with exercises such as jump roping, running, sprinting, cycling or compound exercises such as burpees.
+These are mainly various cardio workouts such as jump roping, running, sprinting, cycling, or compound exercises such as burpees.

-Personally, I prefer high-intensity interval training.
+I prefer the high-intensity interval training.
 For example, I jog for 1 minute and sprint for 30 seconds, and I do 15 circuits.
 However, there are many types of HIIT you can try.

 Here are my favorite sources.